Claiming ineffective assistance of counsel (IAC) is a way to get your guilty plea, guilty verdict or sentence reversed in Nevada.

 - you disagreed with your attorney’s tactical choices.

-Instead, IAC refers to situations where your defense attorney’s errors were so grave that they deprived you of fair and just case proceedings.
+Instead, IAC applies to situations where your defense attorney’s errors were so grave that they deprived you of fair and just case proceedings.

-In order to win a claim for ineffective assistance of counsel, you must prove two things:
+To win a claim for ineffective assistance of counsel in Nevada, you must prove two things:

 - Your attorney’s performance fell below an objective standard of reasonableness, and